armollica/TableShaper/README.md

 choose '~B:G, E`
 ```

 The "filter" method is set with the `-f, --filter` flag.
-With this method you
+You provide a
-give a Python expression that evaluates to true or false.
-The column name is
+Python expression that is evaluated on each column name.
+The column
-loaded in as `name`.
+name is loaded into the namespace as `name`.
+If the expression evaluates
+to true then the column is kept.

 ```bash
 # Keep columns that start with "population"